wsporto/typesql-site/src/content/docs/guides/crud.md

   "databaseUri": "mysql://root:password@localhost/mydb",
   "sqlDir": "./src/sqls",
   "target": "node",
-  "includeCrudTables": ["*"]
+  "includeCrudTables": ["books", "authors"]
 }
 ```

-If you use [*], TypeSQL will generate CRUD operations for all the tables on your schema.
+If you use ["*"], TypeSQL will generate CRUD operations for all the tables on your schema.

 ## CRUD Operations